beatricepedretti/USS_ENTERPRISE/README.md

 <h3>Ultrasonic sensor settings</h3>

 The HCSR04 must be linked at the crankshaft of the second servomotor through a special connection element in order to move solidly with this crankshaft.
 It works thanks to two connections, the Echo, the Trigger, that must be connected respectively to the 2.5 and 2.4 PINs.
+The cables are shielded with copper wires to prevent interference from the servo motor wiring and help reduce electronic noise.

 <h3>Complete device arrangement</h3>